 The limited discovery will assist the court in determining the economic characteristics of Bitcoin.
-Specifically, during hearings held by the New York State Department of Financial Services on the topic of virtual currency on January 28 and January 29, 2014 in New York City ("the Hearings"), Mark T. Williams, member of the Finance & Economics Faculty at Boston University, was the only witness present at the Hearings who introduced in the written record direct testimony as to an analysis regarding the economic nature of Bitcoin.
+During hearings held by the New York State Department of Financial Services on the topic of virtual currency on January 28 and January 29, 2014 in New York City ("the Hearings"), Mark T. Williams, member of the Finance & Economics Faculty at Boston University, was the only witness present at the Hearings who introduced in the written record direct testimony as to an analysis regarding the economic nature of Bitcoin.
 His written testimony establishes that Bitcoin should be treated as a commodity, and not as a currency, reinforcing the position adopted by both the IRS and the CFTC.
-Ciric Aff. ¶ 11.
+Ciric Aff. ¶ 12.
 However, Defendants-Respondents did not discuss, probe, or question Mark T. Williams about his written testimony during the Hearings, and did not seek to discuss under which circumstances Bitcoin should be considered a currency or whether Bitcoin should be considered a "financial product or service" under FSL § 104(a)(2).
-Ciric Aff. ¶ 12.
+Ciric Aff. ¶ 13.

 At the end of the Hearings, Benjamin Lawsky ("Lawsky"), then Superintendent of Financial Services and head of the Department of Financial Services indicated that he would be in contact with everyone during the drafting of the Regulation.
-Ciric Aff. ¶ 13.
-Because these hearings give no input and provide no guidance or information as to what Defendants-Respondents based their definition of Bitcoin on to establish that Bitcoin is a "financial product or service," Defendants-Respondents must have obtained additional information internally or must have discussed the economic nature of Bitcoin to conclude internally it would fit in the statutory definition of a "financial product or service."
+Ciric Aff. ¶ 14.
+Because these hearings give no input and provide no guidance or information as to how Defendants-Respondents based their definition of Bitcoin in order to establish that Bitcoin is a "financial product or service," Defendants-Respondents must have operated internally, by either obtaining additional information or discussing and concluding that the economic nature of Bitcoin would fit in the statutory definition of a "financial product or service."

 Furthermore, Jim Harper, while serving as Global Policy Counsel at the Bitcoin Foundation, during the comment period for the proposed Regulation, requested Defendants-Respondents share the "'[e]xtensive research and analysis' that it identified in its statement of needs and benefits as supporting the proposed regulation: 'The Bitcoin community would like to know-and could comment more helpfully if it did know-what novel aspects of digital currency your research and analysis identified.
 In the view of your office, what risks exist with digital currencies that don't exist with other currencies?
 There certainly are risks-the community would benefit from understanding how your office frames them.
-We recommend that you publish the research and analysis referred to in the statement of needs and benefits as soon as possible, but well before the close of the first round of comments."
+We recommend that you publish the research and analysis referred to in the statement of needs and benefits as soon as possible, but well before the close of the first round of comments.'"
 Harper Aff. ¶ 8.
 He also requested "the opportunity to inspect or obtain copies of any risk management and cost-benefit analysis (or any other systematic assessment) that is a part of the 'extensive research and analysis' referred to in the statement of needs and benefits for the proposed regulation" under New York's Freedom of Information Law, N.Y.
 Pub.
 Off.
 Law sec.
 84 et seq.
 Harper Aff. ¶ 9.
-Defendants-Respondents replied they would fulfill the request, but after extending their deadline multiple times, they never produced the documents.
-Harper Aff. ¶¶ 10-12.
-Therefore, under the
+Defendants-Respondents said they would fulfill the request, but after extending their deadline multiple times, they never produced the documents.
+Harper Aff. ¶ ¶ 10-12.
+It is clear there was extensive research and analysis under the control of Defendants-Respondents based on their response to Jim Harper.